jrsacher/jrsacher.github.io/cs50/index.md

 ### About Josh

-* CS50 experience
++ CS50 experience
-  * CS50 student in Fall 2016 -- first CS class at 32 years old!
+  + CS50 student in Fall 2016 -- first CS class at 32 years old!
-  * Teaching fellow/course assistant for CS50 and related classes since 2017
+  + Teaching fellow/course assistant for CS50 and related classes since 2017
-    * Last taught CS50 in 2019
+    + Last taught CS50 in 2019
-* Work
++ Work
-  * Drug discovery scientist at Photys therapeutics
+  + Drug discovery scientist at Photys therapeutics
+    + Cheminformatician/computational chemist -- the intersection of chemistry and data science
-  * Company focuses on new treatments for cancer, other diseases
+  + Company focuses on new treatments for cancer, other diseases
-* Education
++ Education
-  * B.S. in biochemistry (2005)
+  + B.S. in biochemistry, University of Delaware (2005)
-  * Ph.D. in chemistry (2012)
+  + Ph.D. in chemistry, Penn State University (2012)
-  * Certificate in bioinformatics (2018)
+  + Certificate in bioinformatics, Harvard Extension School (2018)
-* Location
++ Location
-  * Currently living in Dallas, Texas, United States
+  + Currently living in Dallas, Texas, United States
-  * Originally from Wilmington, Delaware, United States
+  + Originally from Wilmington, Delaware, United States (home of President Joe Biden)